 Thus, we consider it to be both important and interesting to understand whether there are alternative senses (or models) in which some form of obfuscation is possible.
-Toward this end, we suggest two weaker definitions of obfuscators that avoid the "virtual black box" paradigm (and hence are not ruled out by our impossibility proof).
+Toward this end, we suggest two weaker definitions of obfuscators that avoid the "virtual black box" paradigm (and hence are not ruled out by our impossibility results).
 These definitions could be the subject of future investigations, but we hope that other alternatives will also be proposed and examined.

 As is usually the case with impossibility results and lower bounds, we show that obfuscators (in the "virtual black box" sense) do not exist by presenting a somewhat contrived counterexample of a function ensemble that cannot be obfuscated.
 It is interesting whether obfuscation is possible for a restricted class of algorithms, which nonetheless contains some "useful" algorithms.
-This restriction should not be confined to the computational complexity of the algorithms: if we try to restrict the algorithms by their computational complexity, then there's not much hope for obfuscation.
-Indeed, as mentioned above, we show that (under widely believed complexity assumptions) our counterexample can be placed in $\mathbf{TC^0}$.
+This restriction should not be confined to the computational complexity of the algorithms: If we try to restrict the algorithms by their computational complexity, then there's not much hope for obfuscation.
+Indeed, as mentioned above, we show that (under widely believed complexity assumptions) our counterexample can be placed in \mathbf{TC}^{0} .
 In general, the complexity of our counterexample is essentially the same as the complexity of pseudorandom functions, and so a complexity class that does not contain our example will also not contain many cryptographically useful algorithms.
-A nontechnical discussion and interpretation of our results can be found at [Bar].